 Welcome to Junior 2's Class Learning Page!

-We believe in being positive, resilient, working hard as a team and helping each other to make each day the best it can possibly be.
+We believe in being positive, enthusiastic, resilient, working hard as a team and helping each other to make each day the best it can possibly be.

 Our class reading books this year are:

 The Hunger Games by Suzanne Collins

 Boy by Roald Dahl